debanga/depurr/dim-reduction1.md

 ![](https://raw.githubusercontent.com/debanga/depurr/master/images/iris.png)

-The data set consists of 50 samples from each of three species of Iris: **Iris Setosa, Iris virginica, and Iris versicolor.**.
-Therefore, each sample will have a ```label``` from one of these three species.
+The data set consists of 50 samples from each of the three species of Iris: **Iris Setosa, Iris virginica, and Iris versicolor.**.
+Each sample in the dataset belongs to one of these species.

-Four ```features``` were measured from each sample: the length and the width of the sepals and petals, in centimeters.
+Four ```features``` are documented for each sample: the length and the width of the sepals and petals, in centimeters.
 These features are: **Sepal Length, Sepal Width, Petal Length, and Petal Width.**

 Here is a peek at the data in tabular format: